Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Introduction

-The mean and covariance functions are two of the most fundamental concepts in functional data analysis, as many downstream analysis depends on them.
-Therefore, it is of particular importance to generalize them to Riemannian functional data.
-For the mean function, the generalized counterpart is the well established Fr\'echet mean function that is adopted in \cite{Dai2018,Dai2019,Lin2019} as well as this paper.
-The real difficulty comes from modeling the covariance structure.
-To tackle nonlinearity of the Riemannian manifold, a strategy commonly employed in the aforementioned works is to transform data from the manifold into tangent spaces via Riemannian logarithmic maps, and then to model the covariance via the transformed data.
-Specifically, at each time point, the associated observations are transformed into the tangent space at the Fr\'echet mean in that time point.
-Although tangent spaces of a manifold are linear spaces and thus provide the desired vector structure, there is one issue to resolve: \textit{Different tangent spaces are distinct vector spaces and thus their tangent vectors are incomparable, but the covariance involves random tangent vectors from different tangent spaces.} More specifically, the value of the covariance function at a pair $(s,t)$ of time points involves observations at both $s$ and $t$, and in the manifold setting, the observations at these time points are often transformed into tangent vectors of distinct tangent spaces; see Figure \ref{fig:cov-illustration}.
+Since the mean and covariance functions are two of the most fundamental concepts in functional data analysis, as many downstream analyses depend on them, it is of particular importance to generalize them to Riemannian functional data.
+For the mean function, the generalized counterpart is the well established Fr\'echet mean function that is adopted in \cite{Dai2018,Dai2019,Lin2019} and is an extension of Fr\'echet mean.
+The concept of Fr\'echet mean in turn generalizes the usual mean of random vectors to manifold-valued random elements, and has been studied in depth by \cite{Bhattacharya2003,Bhattacharya2005,Afsari2011,Schoetz2019,Pennec2019}.
+Related to estimation of Fr\'echet mean function is regression on manifold-valued non-functional data that was investigated by \cite{Pelletier2006, Shi2009,Steinke2010,Fletcher2013,Hinkle2014,Cornea2017}, and more broadly, on metric-space valued data by \cite{Hein2009,Faraway2014,Petersen2019,Lin2019b}, among others.

+The genuine challenge comes from modeling and estimating the covariance structure.
+To tackle nonlinearity of the Riemannian manifold, a strategy commonly employed in the literature is to transform data from the manifold into tangent spaces via Riemannian logarithmic maps, and then to model the covariance via the transformed data.
+Specifically, at each time point, the associated observations are transformed into the tangent space at the Fr\'echet mean at that time point.
+Although tangent spaces of a manifold are linear spaces and thus provide the desired vector structure, there is one issue to resolve: \textit{Different tangent spaces are distinct vector spaces and thus their tangent vectors are incomparable, but the covariance involves random tangent vectors from different tangent spaces.} More specifically, the value of the covariance function at a time pair $(s,t)$ involves observations at both $s$ and $t$, and in the manifold setting, the observations at these time points are often transformed into tangent vectors of distinct tangent spaces.